In-network Versus Out-of-network

-In-network.
 Health insurers negotiate fees and sign agreements with health care providers and facilities that are then considered in network for members.
 Generally speaking, members pay less at these in-network facilities in the form of lower copayments and deductibles.

-Out-of-network.
 If providers do not have an agreement with an insurer, then they are considered out of network.
 Members who wish to visit an out-of-network provider or facility do not have the advantage of a negotiated lower rate.
 Because of this, services may be more expensive and may not be covered through the health plan.